shirayu/whispering/README.md

 ### Parse interval

 If you want quick response, set small ``-n`` and add ``--allow-padding``.
-However, this may be at the sacrifice of accuracy.
+However, this may sacrifice the accuracy.

 ```bash
 poetry run whisper_streaming --language en --model tiny -n 20 --allow-padding